 \paragraph{Parallelizing MCTS} Approaches to parallelize MCTS exist \citep{parallel_mcts_survey}.
 These range from running \emph{leaf parallelization} which performs multiple independent rollouts from the same newly expanded leaf node, improving evaluation accuracy but not accelerating tree growth.
 This of course is not applicable with modern MCTS methods which use a value DNN to expand leaves. \emph{Search parallelization} runs MCTS in parallel across multiple states in multiple environments in parallel.
-This is the current norm for JAX based implementations, such as by \cite{mctx}. \emph{Root parallelization} launches multiple independent MCTS instances — each constructing its own search tree — and aggregates root-level statistics.
+This is the current norm for JAX based implementations, such as \cite{mctx}. \emph{Root parallelization} launches multiple independent MCTS instances — each constructing its own search tree — and aggregates root-level statistics.
 This is in in direct competition over resources with \emph{search parallelization}.
-Since it runs multiple trees for the same state, it reduces the number of independent states that can be searched in parallel, and thus slows down data gathering (number of environment interactions per search steps). \emph{Tree parallelization} is the most akin to the parallelization of SMC: it shares a single MCTS tree among multiple workers, requiring synchronization mechanisms—such as local mutexes and virtual loss—to maintain consistency and avoid redundant exploration.
-Overall, this contrasts very clearly with the ease at which SMC parallelizes.
-In SMC one can simply increase the number of particles $N$.
+Since it runs multiple trees for the same state, it reduces the number of independent states that can be searched in parallel, and thus slows down data gathering (number of environment interactions per search steps). \emph{Tree parallelization} is the most akin to the parallelization of SMC: it shares a single MCTS tree among multiple workers, requiring synchronization mechanisms, such as local mutexes and virtual losses (a heuristic to prevent all workers from searching the same trajectory each iteration) to maintain consistency and avoid redundant exploration.
+This contrasts with the ease at which SMC parallelizes, as it is fundamentally a particle based method.

 \paragraph{A note on complexity in practice} It is unlikely that all operations will have the same compute cost in practice.
 In search algorithms that use DNNs, it is often useful to think of two separate operation costs: model interactions, and DNN forward passes.
-Either of the two can often be the compute bottleneck, depending on the choice of model, DNN architecture, hardware etc. This motivates an equating for compute estimated in number of model expansions / DNN forward passes which is $B$ for MCTS and $NT$ for SMC, which is why we as well as previous work opted to compare MCTS and SMC variants with budgets $B=NT$.
+Either of the two can often be the compute bottleneck, depending on the choice of model, DNN architecture, hardware etc. This motivates an equating for compute estimated in number of model expansions / DNN forward passes which is the same in both MCTS and the SMC based variants: $B$ for MCTS and $NT$ for the SMC variants, which is why previous work \cite{spo,trtpi} as well as us, opted to compare MCTS and SMC variants with budgets $B=NT$.